Website Design and Consulting Services

 IP Address = Street Address

-The “Internet Protocol” address is expressed as NNN.NNN.NNN.NNN where ‘N’ is simply a single number.
+People express the “Internet Protocol” address as NNN.NNN.NNN.NNN where ‘N’ is simply a single number.
 Every computer on the internet needs a unique IP address and, commonly, several computers need to share an IP address on a web server.

 This analogy holds because it’s a similar to the address that the mobile home park has given to the lot where your house — and potentially dozens of others — is situated.